rebuilding-renewing-transforming-school-systems

 Picture

-• the employees, organizations and networks that influence and act inside and outside of education & other systems
+• the key actors (employees, organizations and networks) that operate inside and outside of education & other systems

-• the factors and conditions that determine the direction and evolution of the systems
+• the mediating factors and conditions that determine the direction and evolution of the systems

 • the elements of the education and other systems that interact with each other